2018 November: Day-trip

 - Red dotted line: Glen Alice Road

-24) Zooming into the middle of the previous pic ... towards south
+24) Zooming to the middle of previous pic ...

 - Red arrow: 1040-meter Genowlan trig